 If you have experienced any of the above symptoms, contact your health care provider immediately.

-With a number of studies linking talcum powder (Baby Powder) to reproductive cancers in women, sufferers are finally seeing results in their quest for accountability.
-Though Johnson & Johnson has strictly denied fault in talc induced ovarian cancer cases, the drug giant has suffered at least 3 cancer case losses in American courtrooms.
+With a number of studies linking talcum powder to reproductive cancers, sufferers are finally seeing results in their quest for accountability.
+Though Johnson & Johnson has strictly denied fault in talc induced ovarian cancer cases, the drug giant has suffered at least three cancer case losses in American courtrooms.

 Some of the recent trial verdicts have included:

 Experts predict that lawsuits will continue to mount against the billion-dollar drug giant.